WAN-Solutions/wan24-Core/README.md

 The `Bootstrapper.Async` method calls all static methods having the `BootstrapperAttribute`.
-In order to be able to find the methods, it's required to
+In order to be able to find the methods, it's required to add the `BootstrapperAttribute` to the assembly.

-- add their assembly to the type helper using `TypeHelper.Instance.AddAssemblies` and
-- add the `BootstrapperAttribute` to the assembly

 You may also ad the `BootstrapperAttribute` to a type and/or the bootstrapper method, in case the assembly contains multiple of them.